NYUDataBootcamp/Book/py-fun2.md

 * Methods and objects.
 It's common in Python to work with objects using methods.
 We apply the method `justdoit` to the object `x` by typing `x.justdoit`.

-* Spyder.
-An environment for writing Python programs.
-The various windows include an editor, an IPython console, and the Object explorer.

 * Comments.
 Use the hash symbol `#` to add comments to your code and explain what you’re doing.

 * Tab completion.
-To find the list of methods available for a hypothetical object `x`, type `x.[tab]` in Spyder's IPython console -- or in an IPython notebook.
+To find the list of methods available for a hypothetical object `x`, type `x.[tab]` in an IPython (Jupyter) notebook.
 We call that "tab completion."

 * Help.
 We can get help for a function or method `foo` by typing `foo?` in the IPython console or `foo` in the Object explorer.
 Try each of them with the `type()` function to remind yourself how this works.

-And while we're reviewing:   Start Spyder, open a new file, and save as `bootcamp_class_pyfun2.py` in your `Data_Bootcamp` directory/folder.
+And while we're reviewing:   Start Jupyter, open a new file, and save as `bootcamp_class_pyfun2.py` in your `Data_Bootcamp` directory/folder.

 ##  Dictionaries